Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 up (90% Jim, 10% Val) to give an overview of key packages and how they can be used to answer some common analysis questions.

 ### The primary packages

-`Bioconductor` hosts many different types of annotation packages.
-This section highlights the most heavily used and the most common applications.
+This section highlights the most heavily used _Bioconductor_ annotation packages.

 * `OrgDb`: